geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_your_own_data.rst

  - Checkerboard or moire pattern.
 Indicates wavecal is offset and needs to be updated.

- - sat spots are not found.
-Describe how to deal with that.
-   Sat spots are used for precise astrometry of the star behind the coronagraph, for PSF registration during subtraction.
+ - Satellite spots are used for precise astrometry of the star behind the coronagraph, for PSF registration during subtraction.
-   Simple workaround but imprecise is to manually enter an estimated coordinates for the star.
+   If the pipeline is not able to locate the sat spots automatically, the user can input the locations manually.
+In the primitive called "Measure satellite spot locations", select loc_input = 1 and then define x1,y1,x2,y2,x3,y3,x4 and y4 by looking at one of the *_spdc FITS files with GPItv.

  - Be careful about the automatic contrast curves.
 May not be optimal, e.g. are biased if you look at a binary star